tommililja/Farse/README.md

 // Parses a required property. let (&=) = Prop.req

-// Parses an optional property by flattening. let (?=) = Prop.opt
+// Parses an optional property by flattening options. let (?=) = Prop.opt

-// Parses an optional property by distinguishing between missing and null. let (??=) = Prop.tryOpt
+// Parses an optional property by distinguishing between a missing property and null value. let (??=) = Prop.tryOpt
 ```